gvwilson/sensibleadventures/booksters-apprentice.md

 that was well timed."

 Whatever Erileine would have said next was cut off by a low moan from the stern.
-"No.  No no no no…" Thomas was staring down in horror at his coat, whose vibrant ever-changing patterns had stilled and dulled
+"No.  No no no no…" Thomas stared down in horror at his jacket.
+"No, please, come back."

 Razi sat up unsteadily.  "*La*, knocking the fire aside–that was your doing?"
-He clasped his hands in front of his chest and bowed his head.
+He clasped his hands in front of his chest.
 "I am grateful for your sacrifice."

 "Damn your gratitude."
 Tears glistened on the magician's cheeks.
+The vibrant ever-changing patterns on Thomas's coat had stilled and dulled.
+"She's gone.
+Oh saints, she's gone."

+The bookster bowed his head.
+"I am sorry."

 "Oh, get over it," Gaeston said gruffly.
-"It was just a fancy coat."

-The bookster and the magician turned to look at him.
-"No," Razi said softly.
-"No, it wasn't."
+"You can always get another coat."

+"No," Razi said, soft and sad.
+"No, he can't."

 ---

-"We traveled underground," the bookster said as the *Presumption* flew through the night.
+"We traveled underground," the bookster told them as a stone-faced Thomas steered them through the night.
 The Hett had taken him through tunnels as busy as an anthill, intending perhaps for him to tell Lady Kembe and the rest of the world just how pointless it would be to fight them.
-Entire families were scraping the accumulated muck of centuries off the walls, repairing ancient clockwork, building chicken coops and forges, all in preparation for whatever was to come next.
+Entire families were scraping the accumulated muck of centuries off the walls, repairing ancient clockwork, and building chicken coops and forges, all in preparation for whatever was to come next.

 Razi didn't tell them how he had escaped, or where the fresh cut on his left cheek had come from.
-But as he buckled his sword bottle around his *deel*, he confirmed what Thomas had said: the Hett were starting their Great Work with a ceremony at the mountain's peak that night.
+But as he buckled his sword bottle around his *deel*, he confirmed what Thomas had said.
+The Hett were starting their Great Work at the mountain's peak that night.

 "Not much we can do about it now, is there?"
 Thomas said venomously.
 "After your little adventure back there, they'll have a hundred eyes on the sky."

-"Get us into the tunnels," Razi said gently.
+"Get us to the tunnels," Razi said gently.
 "We'll do the rest."

 The trees that had seemed so wonderful to Erileine on her first flight now loomed like haunting spirits, their moon-cast shadows spilling down the mountain in an ominous tangle.
-Finally Razi pointed.
-"There," he said.
-"That one."
-For a moment all Erileine saw as the cliff, but then the darker patch directly ahead resolved into a shape too regular to be natural.
+When Razi pointed and said, "There, that one," all Erileine saw was the cliff, but then the darker patch directly ahead resolved into a shape too regular to be natural.

 Gaeston crouched in the bow as Thomas edged the *Presumption* closer.
 "A little more, a little more… Right."
 He stepped onto the gunwale and into the tunnel mouth.
-Steadying himself with one hand, he grabbed the rope Donaien tossed him, then pulled it taut to draw the *Presumption*'s bowsprit closer.
+Steadying himself with one hand, he grabbed the rope Laeuc tossed him, then pulled it taut to draw the *Presumption*'s bowsprit closer.

 The boat swayed slightly as the Avauntois made their way forward one